eniolakunle/DjangoBlog/README.md

 - **Responsive Design**: Built with mobile-first principles to ensure a seamless experience across devices. 📱💻
     - **Dark/Light Mode Support**: Dynamically adjusts according to device preference! 🌗
 - **CAPTCHA Verification**: Implemented via django-simple-captcha to distinguish between real users and bots. 🔒
+- **Fun Effects**: A few effects that give a pleasant feeling when looking at article previews. 🤪
+    - **Card Effect**: Article previews mimic a playing card. 🃏
+    - **Hover Effect**: Depending on the device, article previews float on tap or mouse hover. 🧞‍♂️
+    - **Ripple Effect**: When tapped, article previews flash a ripple. 🃏

 ### Disabled Features 🚧
 - **User Authentication**: Users can sign up, log in, and log out to manage their posts. 🔐